 It is hoped that you will make satisfactory progress in your degree program.
 Failing to do so will have profound consequences for your career in graduate school and opportunities for receiving funding through the Program become severely limited.
-If your GPA drops below the minimum level of 3.00 (3.50 for Fellowship recipients), if you have 12 or more units of "I" grades, or if your advisor feels that you are not advancing as you should, the Graduate Division can and will block your registration.
+If your GPA drops below the minimum level of 3.00, if you have 12 or more units of "I" grades, or if your advisor feels that you are not advancing as you should, the Graduate Division can and will block your registration.
+Please reach out early to Dr. Yao and/or Dawn Loyola if you are struggling.